Oral Health

 Tooth Hemisection Recovery Timeline

-Since a portion of the tooth has been extracted, it's essential to follow post-op instructions.
+Since a portion of the tooth has been extracted, following post-op instructions is essential.
 Treat the area as you would treat an extraction socket.

 Immediately following a hemisection, and for the first several days after, you'll likely experience: